dougsland/gitlab/auto-review/README.md

 ```

 **PLEASE NOTE**
-No need to set ASsignees or Reviewers, just select the Create merge request button.
+No need to set Assignees or Reviewers, just select the Create merge request button.
 The CI/CD job will automatic set it for you as soon it's done.